 Nebraska for the Nisei

-When the Nisei came to UNL, there was a general acceptance of the students, and it was a shock to them to be treated so well after facing so much discrimination on the West Coast.
+When the Nisei came to UNL, there was a general acceptance of the students, and it was a shock to them to be treated so well after facing so much discrimination on the west coast.
 Roy Deguchi, part of the Nisei program, was invited to church and even into the home of a Nebraska family.
-Roy believed that this family, who had experienced a loss in the war, showed "the Nebraska spirit."
+Deguchi believed that this family, who had experienced a loss in the war, showed "the Nebraska spirit."
 Gladys Aoki, another Nisei student, emphasized how much joy being at UNL brought her.
 She said that "Kappa Phi brought happiness to my college life when the whole world seemed to have turned against me."
 UNL also helped Nisei students excel in school and prepare the students for their future.
 Dr. K. George Hachiya said that "the good Nebraska experience helped erase the bad memories of the relocation and direct me toward the future."
-Dr. Tom Miya, a graduate from the Nisei program, had a professor at UNL who became his mentor that he looked for advice all throughout his life.
+Dr. Tom Miya, a graduate from the Nisei program, had a professor at UNL who became his mentor and someone who he looked to for advice all throughout his life.
 Many of the Nisei were involved in activities and clubs.
-For example, Kaz Tada, who was also in the program at Nebraska Westland, was on the Plainsman basketball team and was the senior class president.
+For example, Kaz Tada, who was in the program at Nebraska Weslyan, was on the Plainsman basketball team and was the senior class president.
 The Nisei students have shown how much they love UNL and how much the school means to them by donating their reparation money to fund the Nisei Plaza and contributing to scholarship funds.
 Dr. Miya has given enough money to UNL that he is now part of the Presidents Club.